top of page

 Jean-Paul Avril

 Jean-Paul is Professor Alfred Avril's second youngest son.
 He is a master fencer who carries forward his father's subtle, almost painterly style of attack.
 It is not surprising, therefore, that when Jean-Paul is not teaching fencing he is a professional painter who creates stunning works of fine art in traditional Haitian styles.
 He also supports his family by taking sign-painting jobs around town.
-He is featured in the documentary short Papa Machete.
+He is featured in the documentary film Papa Machete.

 Fredo Avril